During COVID-19, Research Commons' services continue.

 - Read Ahead: asynchronous feedback on virtually all types of graduate level writing to improve clarity and coherence

 - Presentation Consultations: support for developing oral presentations based on a student’s writing.

-Graduate Writing Facilitators also develop Course Integrated Workshops.
-Instructors may request these on-demand in-class sessions designed to meet the needs of students related to specific assignments.
-Please contact the Writing Coordinator, Renée McCallum, for more information (Phone: 778.782.7165 / Email: email@example.com).
+The Writing Services Coordinator can also develop Course Integrated Workshops, which may be delivered by the Coordinator and/or Graduate Writing Facilitators.
+These in-class sessions are created by request and are designed to meet students' needs related to specific assignments or course goals.
+Please contact the current Coordinator for graduate student writing, Robyn Long, for more information (Phone: 778.782.7165 / Email: firstname.lastname@example.org).

 See Graduate writing resources for more information on different types of writing.